CardioComposer: Leveraging Differentiable Geometry for Compositional Control of Anatomical Diffusion Models: Appendix

-We illustrate the effects of geometric guidance, disentangled generation, and compositional generation through morphological plots, where we plot each anatomical component in terms of representative quantities for size, shape, and position.
+We represent size as the mass of each substructure.
+Position is represented by the centroid x-coordinate.
+To characterize shape, we extract the largest eigenvalue and its associated eigenvector from the covariance matrix.
+Orientation is represented by the polar angle of the principal axis (in spherical coordinates), while elongation is defined as the ratio between the largest eigenvalue and the second-largest eigenvalue.

-For size, we plot the mass of each component.
-Position is represented by the centroidal x-coordinate.
-To characterize shape, we extract the largest principal component and its associated eigenvector from the covariance matrix.
-We also plot the spherical angle (defined as the polar angle) to represent orientation, and the ratio between the largest eigenvalue and the second-largest eigenvalue to represent elongation.
+Additional morphological plots are presented below.
+In \cref{fig:plot_A_morph_sweep}, we show that geometric guidance better aligns the distribution of geometric features when comparing real and synthetic anatomies. \cref{fig:plot_A_morph} shows that all geometric-control methods can recapitulate the morphological distribution exhibited by the real data.